One year on - backing Birmingham's refuse workers

 What is happening?
 Hundreds of Birmingham refuse workers are on strike against pay cuts of up to £8,000.
 They are now being threatened with tactics like “fire and rehire”.

-Labour’s Angela Rayner is the minister responsible and Unite has been told that her government commissioners are blocking a deal.
-Angela is missing in action.
-She has refused to negotiate and is hiding behind the people she employs.
+Following Angela Rayner's resignation, Labour’s Steve Reed is the minister responsible and Unite has been told that her government commissioners are blocking a deal.
 It’s time to get in the room and deliver.

-Download the latest flyer and take action today – send Angela a message to Stop Attacking Workers
+Download the flyer and take action today – send a message to Stop Attacking Workers

 Donate to the Birmingham Bin workers Strike Fund